nitchlive-dictionary/nitchlive-dictionary.github.io/README.md

 24. Double decker Nitch - Pepperoni
 25. Where am I at in the chat quote? - MrGreen
 26. I HAVE NO QUOTES? - SnowBee
+27. BRO I DON'T USE SNAP THAT MUCH (i do stalk people location on it ) - SnowBee

 ## Honorable Mention: